-2015 DISTRIBUTION BY PARTICIPANTS
+2015 DISTRIBUTION BY PARTICIPANTS\

-- ▶ Of participants who took a partial withdrawal, 11% requested a partial rollover to another retirement plan. - ▶ Of participants who took a full withdrawal, 42% requested a full rollover to another retirement plan. - ▶ 2,453 participants received a periodic payment distribution. - Approximately 52% of those retired/separated from City service did not request a withdrawal.
+- ▶ Of participants who took a partial withdrawal, 11% requested a partial rollover. - ▶ Of participants who took a full withdrawal, 42% requested a full rollover. - ▶ 2,453 participants received a periodic payment distribution. - ▶ Approximately 52% of those retired/separated from City service did not request a withdrawal.

-^{} Distribution types considered here do not include loans, hardship withdrawals, beneficiary or alternate payee distributions (due to a QDRO), purchase of service credits, or in plan pre-tax to Roth conversions.
+\ Distribution types considered here do not include loans, hardship withdrawals, beneficiary or alternate payee distributions (due to a QDRO), purchase of service credits, or in plan pre-tax to Roth conversions.